wx13/jedi/doc/editor.md

 Can fold any contiguous lines of text, and can move, cut, copy folded lines just like regular lines.
-Additionally, the editor can fold all blocks of text that match a start and end pattern.
+Additionally, the editor can fold all blocks of text that match a start and end pattern, or all contiguous lines matching a pattern.
 This is useful for folding all functions or classes, so that you can focus on editing just one or two of them.

 Split-screen mode